Spring Garden Revival

 Seasonal Planting Calendar & Weather Coordination for Watertown’s New England Climate

-Watertown’s planting calendar is shaped by New England’s variable climate.
-Spring (April–May) is the primary window for most plantings, once soils are workable and risk of late frost—monitored via the National Weather Service Boston/Norton (https://www.weather.gov/box/)—has passed.
+Watertown’s New England climate requires careful timing for planting activities.
+Spring (April–May) is the primary window, once soils are workable and free from waterlogging, but late frosts should be monitored using National Weather Service Boston/Norton or Albany forecasts.
 Fall (September–early October) is ideal for perennial establishment, provided planting occurs at least six weeks before the first hard freeze.
-Summer plantings (mid-July–August) are discouraged except for container-grown plants with intensive watering.
-Be mindful of Nor’easters and freeze-thaw cycles, which can impact soil structure and plant survival.
+Summer planting is discouraged except for container-grown plants, which require intensive watering.
+Nor’easters and freeze-thaw cycles present unique risks, so weather coordination is essential for successful garden establishment and long-term resilience.

 Water Management Guidelines & Irrigation Coordination with Watertown Water Department